Nina Kotova

 Nina Kotova (born 11 October 1969) is an American cellist of Eastern European descent.
-As well as being a versatile artist and an established composer she is a recording artist who performs both as a soloist with major orchestras and as a chamber musician.
+She became a US citizen in 1995.
+As well as being a versatile artist and an established composer, she is a recording artist who performs both as a soloist with major orchestras and as a chamber musician.

 Early life and education

 Nina Kotova was born in Moscow.
 Her father was double bassist Ivan Kotov, who died when she was 15.
-Kotova began studying at the Moscow Conservatory when she was seven years old, and later studied in Cologne at the encouragement of her mother.
+Kotova began studying at the Moscow Conservatory when she was seven years old, deputed as a soloist with Lalo cello concerto and Prokofiev's Concertino at age 11.
+At the encouragement of her mother, Nina later studied in Cologne, graduated Cum Laude.
 When she was 21, Kotova received a scholarship for Yale University but could not afford to study there and moved to New York.
-She was scouted by a modeling talent scout in 1990.
+She was scouted by a modeling talent scout in 1992.

 Career

 As a soloist, Kotova made her Western debut at the Smetana Hall in Prague in 1986 with Elgar Cello Concerto and at the Wigmore Hall in 1996, performed at the Barbican Centre, signed contract and released her chart-topping debut album for Philips Classics, and made her Carnegie Hall debut in 1999.

-Kotova has performed in recital and as a soloist with major orchestras across the globe touring the capitals of Europe, Asia and the Americas.
-She has performed at the Concertgebouw and at the Berlin Philharmonic and has collaborated with leading artists and conductors such as Vladimir Jurowski, Jean-Yves Thibaudet, Antonio Pappano, John Malkovich, Hélène Grimaud, Jeremy Irons, Joshua Bell, Lang Lang, Maxim Vengerov, Sarah Chang, Bobby McFerrin, Sting and many more.
+Kotova has toured in recital and as a soloist with major orchestras across the globe, concertizing in Japan, China, the UK, Europe, and the Americas.
+She has performed at the Concertgebouw and at the Berlin Philharmonic and has collaborated with leading artists and conductors such as Vladimir Jurowski, Jean-Yves Thibaudet, Antonio Pappano, John Malkovich, Hélène Grimaud, Jeremy Irons, Joshua Bell, Lang Lang, Maxim Vengerov, Sarah Chang, Bobby McFerrin, Sting, and many more.
 She has had the distinction of performing live in broadcast from Red Square in Moscow, for the Imperial family of Japan, and at Buckingham Palace in a special concert for King Charles III.

 For ten years, from 2003 to 2013, Nina Kotova owned and played the famous Jacqueline du Pre Stradivarius cello.

+As a concert performer, Nina Kotova has been represented by Columbia Artists Management from 1998 to 2001 and by IMG Artists from 2009 to 2013.

 In 2011, Kotova received an award for outstanding cultural contribution to Tuscany from the Tuscan-American Association as a co-founder of the Tuscan Sun Festival.
 She co-founded the Tuscan Sun Festival in 2003 and its sister-festival Festival Del Sole in Napa Valley in 2006 and served as the Artistic Director of the Tuscan Sun Festival (also known as the Festival del Sole) in Cortona, Italy.
 She is an Artistic co-director of the concert series Domus Artium.

 As a professor, Kotova has taught as an Artist in Residence at the University of Texas in Austin, Texas.Ms.
 Kotova was recently appointed this year as a permanent professor of Violoncello at the prestigious International Academy of Imola in Italy.